ladybug-tools/spider-covid-19-viz-3d/README.md

 <details open >
 <summary>To do and wish list </summary>

-* New cases at top of bar?
-Country or state flag?
+* Country or state flag?
 * Globe rotates to the lat/lon indicated by your browser location
 * Placards over each bar showing country & cases
 * Show global stats when not on mobile
-* Mortality rate: deaths divided by confirmed cases > show as increased radius of black cylinder
 * Days since last new case as color or opacity
 * Community transmission vs traveller
 * a growing percentage affected per day of each country's population rather than cases detected if we're separating it out by country.